inforgstr/Blog/media/uploader.md

-# There will be directories that will upload for images for each saves
+# There will be directories that used for upload images for each saves